ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 of detection.

-If SCT Feedback was not deployed, users who wished to have the strongest measure of privacy protection could be attacked without risk of detection.
+If SCT Feedback was not deployed, users who wished to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.

 ## STH Pollination

 STH Pollination requires the cooperation of HTTPS clients, HTTPS servers, and logs.

-HTTPS Clients must have a mechanism to safely request inclusion proofs in a privacy preserving manner.
+For a client to fully participate in STH Pollination, and have this mechanism detect attacks against it, the client must have a mechanism to safely perform Proof Fetching in a privacy preserving manner.
+The client may pollinate STHs it recieeves without performing Proof Fetching, but we do not consider this option in this section.

-\[ln: clients don't need inclusion proofs in order to take part in pollination; clients do need inclusion proofs in order for STHs to be of any value to them directly\]

 HTTPS Servers must deploy software (although, as in the case with SCT Feedback this logic can be pre-provided) and commit some configurable amount of disk space to the endeavor.

-Logs must provide access to clients to query inclusion proofs in a privacy preserving manner, most likely through DNS.
+Logs must provide access to clients to query proofs in a privacy preserving manner, most likely through DNS.

 Unlike SCT Feedback, the STH Pollination mechanism is not hampered if only a minority of HTTPS servers deploy it.
-However, it makes an assumption that an HTTPS client can query DNS in an anonymous manner.
-While this may be the case for users of shared DNS services such as a large ISP, in other situations it would be unacceptable.
-For instance, DNS requests originating from a production webserver deployment would be rare (as webservers do not make many outbound requests) and could leak administrative information or confidential relationships.
+However, it makes an assumption that an HTTPS client performs anonymized Proof Fetching (such as the DNS mechaism discussed).
+However, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.

-\[
-tjr: This example is a bit of a stretch, would love to see somehting better.
-\]

-For this reason, some percentage of HTTPS clients may choose to not enable the SCT lookup component of STH pollination.
-(Although they could still request and send STHs amoung participating HTTPS servers.)
-Indeed, there is a reasonable case to be made that any option built should be off by default.
+For instance, if DNS requests are avoided due to proxy configuration files, proof requests over DNS leak data that otherwise is not disclosed.
+For this reason, some percentage of HTTPS clients may choose to not enable the Proof Fetching component of STH pollination.
+(Although they can still request and send STHs amoung participating HTTPS servers, as mentioned earlier this affords them no direct benefit.)

-\[
-tjr: We should make the text above note that a HTTPS client may operate without the SCT lookup functionality, but still pass around STHs.
-\]

 If STH Pollination was the only mechanism deployed, users that disable it would be able to be attacked without risk of detection.

-If STH Pollination was not deployed, the majority of HTTPS Clients visiting HTTPS Servers who did not deploy SCT Feedback could be attacked without risk of detection.
+If STH Pollination was not deployed, HTTPS Clients visiting HTTPS Servers who did not deploy SCT Feedback could be attacked without risk of detection.